majn/telegram-purple/README.md

 When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace of the crashed application [https://developer.pidgin.im/wiki/GetABacktrace]

+## Version 0.3.2

+    - Add compatibility for OSX 10.8

 ## Version 0.3.1

     - Improve error handling